 To read Daniel’s full thoughts on art education, click here.

 Starting in 1994, the drawing and painting program was originally under one roof, in Via delle Casine, that briefly housed a sculpture course in 1995-96, taught by Cessna DeCosimo.
-Sculpture was taught in the back storage room, while Daniel worked in a studio near the office.
-In 1997, Rosemary Galli was hired as registrar.
+Sculpture was taught in the back storage room, while Daniel worked in a private studio near the office.
+In 1997, Rosemary Galli was hired as Registrar.

 In September 2004, the advanced painting studio in Porta Romana was inaugurated.
-Hunter Eddy was made co-Director of Painting until 2010.
+Hunter Eddy was made co-Director of painting until 2010.
 Ramiro Sanchez was made Director of Advanced Painting that year.

 In January 2007, we opened our first branch outside of Florence in Mölndal, Sweden.
 Joakim Ericsson and Andreas Birath, were made Academic Director and Executive Director, respectively.
 Birgitta Holmström was hired as office manager.
 In 2008 the Swedish branch became accredited by the Swedish National Board of Education as a vocational school.

 In January 2011, Jordan Sokol was made Director of the Intermediate Program in Via Badniera (advanced drawing – beginning painting.)
 That year, we created the Fourth Year Prize; the three winning students work in Daniel’s private studio, located in Via Casati.

 In 2013, The Florence Academy of Art earned accreditation by the National Association of Schools of Art and Design.
 The diploma issued upon completion of the three-year course in Painting or Sculpture is a university level Certificate.

 In January 2015, we opened our second branch at Mana Contemporary in Jersey City, NJ.
 Jordan Sokol became the Academic Director, and Richard Greathouse and Amaya Gurpide, Principal Instructors.